 Despite the great advantages of using VR technology in surgical education, there are also a couple of limitations that need to be considered.
-The use of VR simulators implemented without the use of HMDs, as described in (Beyer-Berjot et al[17]), do not exploit the full potential of the technology, lacking in immersion and users’ engagement.
-Furthermore, the limited number of participants when performing a feasibility study along with the non-comparison of a new teaching method against the traditional one[17-19] can lead in barriers in evaluating the impact on learning and on skill development.
+The use of VR simulators implemented without the use of HMDs, as described by Beyer-Berjot et al[17], did not exploit the full potential of the technology, lacking in immersion and users’ engagement.
+Furthermore, the limited number of participants when performing a feasibility study along with the non-comparison of a new teaching method versus the traditional one[17-19] can lead to barriers in evaluating the impact on learning and skill development.
 Also, limitations of the use of VR may appear in older adults due to lack of acquittance with the technology.
-Finally, as Sampogna et al[19] points out, if the first operators have large experience on the skills the new systems aspire to train, the effect of the developed applications on speeding-up the learning curve cannot be evaluated properly.
-The aforementioned limitations should be considered under the realization of the publishing date and in the context of the technological advances of the time.
+Finally, as Sampogna et al[19] pointed out, if the first operators have rich experience on the skills the new systems aspire to train, the effect of the developed applications on speeding-up the learning curve cannot be evaluated properly.
+The aforementioned limitations should be considered in terms of the publishing date and in the context of the technological advances of the time.
 Since then, VR technology has made major progress and the scope of its capabilities has improved vastly.

 COMPARATIVE SYNTHESIS

-Among the selected articles, two used high-end VR simulation equipment and performed their study with precision sensors[17,18].
-In both cases, during each simulated task, a variety of data were collected, and they were displayed after the completion of the simulation.
-Some of them were time-on-task and number of errors as well as some other indicators designed during the implementation of the systems.
+Among the selected studies, two used high-end VR simulation equipment and performed their study with precision sensors[17,18].
+In the two studies, during each simulated task, a variety of data were collected, and they were displayed after the completion of the simulation.
+Some of them were time-on-task, and number of errors as well as some other indicators were designed during the implementation of the systems.
 The main difference between the simulators used the surgical task they focus on.
-LipSim can perform fine dissection, peg transfer, cholecystectomy while LapMentor offers the option of training in sigmoid colectomy.
-In the case of Sampogna et al[19], MRIs are collected from different patients and then reconstruction of the internal organs is performed.
-The 3D models are imported in the Unity3D environment, and an application is created for Oculus Rift.
+LipSim can perform fine dissection, peg transfer, and cholecystectomy while LapMentor offers the option of training in sigmoid colectomy.
+In the study of Sampogna et al[19], MRIs were collected from different patients and then reconstruction of the internal organs was performed.
+The 3D models were imported in the Unity3D environment, and an application was created for Oculus Rift.

 In all selected studies, the participants were either surgeons or surgical residents.
-Beyer-Berjot et al[17] and Huber et al[18] divided their participants into experimental groups based on the number of operations they had carried out in their careers and on their expertise, while Sampogna et al[19], did not categorize their participants.
-In all three cases, before the beginning of the studies, participants had the opportunity to perform some warm-up tasks in order to get acquainted with the VR technology.
+Beyer-Berjot et al[17] and Huber et al[18] divided their participants into experimental groups based on the number of operations they had carried out in their careers and on their expertise, while Sampogna et al[19] did not categorize their participants.
+In all three studies, before the beginning of the studies, participants had the opportunity to perform some warm-up tasks in order to get acquainted with the VR technology.
 The main aim of this exercise was to minimize the errors caused due to difficulties in operating the simulators and the HDMs.

 FUTURE STEPS

-In the past few years, expensive devices and applications have been used in the field of surgical education and surgical procedure, a fact that imposes significant limitations to their extensive use.
+In the past few years, expensive devices and applications have been used in the field of surgical education and surgical procedure, which imposes significant limitations to their extensive use.
 So, it is important to explore the use of less expensive XR technologies (augmented reality, VR, mixed reality).
 It is also important to explore the difficulties in co-surgery and in team surgery, due to cooperation problems that may arise.
 There is also a lack of intra-operative applications that focus on surgeon interactions.
 In addition, although some studies have been conducted on VR applications in the field of transplantation in general, there is a lack of studies on abdominal transplantations.
 Also, it will be useful to explore XR not only in surgical training but also during the surgical procedure.